naftalindeapo/Language-Modeling-and-Byte-pair-Encoding-Project/README.md

 ![alt text](https://drive.google.com/uc?id=1hFHidPJWcLqiEySl9oOq56-LDohvTfcW)

 ### BPE learning
-We applied the BPE algorithm to each training set for 100 merge iterations, and compute the overlap of the BPE subword vocabulary between each of the languages.
+We applied the BPE algorithm to each training set for 100 merge iterations and computed the overlap of the BPE subword vocabulary between each of the languages.
 The results are shown in Table III and Figure 2 below.
 <div>
     <img src="https://drive.google.com/uc?id=1kyQzzBliH1cLvyRYvQwZhVJbKybtfQCl" style="width: 48%; float: left;" />
     <img src="https://drive.google.com/uc?id=1qUtGTxs-ZwcTBLOnATuwBVeoXe-Kkarj" style="width: 40%; float: right;" />